Top tutors from Georgetown and other respected universities serving DC, MD and VA. 98% satisfaction rate

 Today, the student and I reviewed material from our last session.
 To review, we did a few practice problems on multiplying and dividing with decimals.
 We also went over fractions.
 We reviewed multiplying and dividing fractions as well as converting fractions to decimals and decimals to percentages.
 Later, we worked over variable expressions - substituting in a given value for a variable in the expression.

-How can Algebra tutoring from Varsity Tutors help you succeed in Algebra?
+How can Algebra tutoring help you succeed?

 Alexandria Algebra Tutoring, Arlington Algebra Tutoring, Bethesda Algebra Tutoring, College Park Algebra Tutoring, Fairfax Algebra Tutoring, Prince George's County Algebra Tutoring, Reston Algebra Tutoring, Silver Spring Algebra Tutoring, Wilmington Algebra Tutoring, Chester County Algebra Tutoring, Maryland Algebra Tutoring, Baltimore Algebra Tutoring, Columbia Algebra Tutoring, Towson Algebra Tutoring, Rockville Algebra Tutoring